UK eyes clampdown on "backdoor" market listings

 "They have to strike the right balance.
 The London market is a very attractive one for international companies, but those companies could also look to list elsewhere in America or Asia," said Brown.

-Last year, Vallares, a listed investment vehicle set up by former BP (BP.L) boss Tony Hayward, financier Nat Rothschild and banker Julian Metherell, bought Turkish company Genel Energy (GENL.L), to form a new company which was listed on the London Stock Exchange.
+Last year, Vallares, a listed investment vehicle set up by former BP boss Tony Hayward, financier Nat Rothschild and banker Julian Metherell, bought Turkish company Genel Energy, to form a new company which was listed on the London Stock Exchange.

-Rothschild used the same technique when helping investment company Vallar buy up Indonesian coal assets in a deal with the politically connected Bakrie family to form Bumi Plc BUMI.L.
+Rothschild used the same technique when helping investment company Vallar buy up Indonesian coal assets in a deal with the politically connected Bakrie family to form Bumi Plc.

 The FSA's move follows a similar step to increase investor protection taken in December by the FTSE Group, which runs the blue-chip FTSE 100 index.